THE 42nd ANNUAL CONFERENCE

 OBSTETRICS, GYNECOLOGY, PERINATAL MEDICINE, NEONATOLOGY, MULTI-SPECIALTIES AND THE LAW

-THE REVIEWS OF THE 40th ANNUAL CONERENCE WERE AGAIN OUTSTANDING, 90% OF ATTENDEES RATING THE CONFERENCE AS EXCELLENT, CONTUINING THE TRADITION OF THIS HIGHLY SUCCESSFUL SERIES
+THE REVIEWS OF THE 41st ANNUAL CONFERENCE WERE AGAIN OUTSTANDING, 90% OF ATTENDEES RATING THE CONFERENCE AS EXCELLENT, CONTUINING THE TRADITION OF THIS HIGHLY SUCCESSFUL SERIES

 REGISTRATION, RESERVATIONS, PROGRAM